telent/fenestra/README.md

 outputs need to be represented in state so that we can decide what to render on each

-inputs are their own effect handler
+Inputs are their own effect handler

 ## Sun Jan 13 00:27:19 GMT 2019